What is the Tonga Passenger Departure Card?

 After a getaway to Tonga, there’s one last formality you need to go through for the good people at Tongan Customs: completing the Tonga Passenger Departure Card.
 This is a narrow double-sided card, much like the Passenger Arrival Card.
 You need to complete it before passing through airport security to board your flight.
 In this quick guide, we go over the Passengers Departure Card for Tonga, what it looks like, and a few tips for completing it.

 Tips for Completing the Tonga Passenger Departure Card

 - Passenger Departure Cards are available at stations in the flight check-in area of Fua’amotu International Airport

 - Pack a blue or black ink pen that is easily accessible in your carry-on luggage to for fast completion of the departure card.
 While pens are available at stations in the flight check-in area, they are often crowded

 - Departure cards must be completed for every individual passenger leaving Tonga, including children and infants

 - If you are unsure of an answer, tick “Yes”, and you can explain yourself to a Customs Officer.
 That way, you avoid false declaration which can result in fines

 - Visitors to Tonga, i.e. if you usually reside overseas and have come to Tonga to holiday/travel/visit friends or family, need to complete Section 1, Section 2 and Section 4 of the departure card

-- When the questions asks: “Are you carrying any prohibited or restricted goods?” it refers to articles of Tongan culture (see section below), raw coral and TOP$10,000 in cash of the equivalent.
+- When the question asks: “Are you carrying any prohibited or restricted goods?” it refers to articles of Tongan culture (see the section below), raw coral and TOP$10,000 in cash of the equivalent.